Why You Shouldn’t Use Bleach to Unclog Drains

-Clearing a clog is a chore—and with so many people offering their advice on ways that have worked for them, it’s hard to find the right way to do it.
+Clearing a clog is a chore, and with so many people offering drain clog advice, it’s hard to find the right way to do it.

 One of the most recommended drain clog clearing “hacks” involves bleach.